lindy-labs/sc_solidity-contracts/certora/vault_properties.md

 ## Overview of the Vault

 The Vault contract is the core of the SandClock system.
-It allows user to deposit funds to invest and withdraw funds to divest while delegating investing activity to a contract that implements [`IStrategy`](https://github.com/lindy-labs/sc_solidity-contracts/blob/main/contracts/strategy/IStrategy.sol) interface.
+It allows user to deposit funds to invest and withdraw funds to disinvest.
+It delegates investing activity to a contract that implements [`IStrategy`](https://github.com/lindy-labs/sc_solidity-contracts/blob/main/contracts/strategy/IStrategy.sol) interface.

-The main value added by Vault is that it allows user to specify multiple beneficiaries in a very flexible way, which opens a lot of possibilities.
+The main value added by Vault is allowing user to specify multiple beneficiaries in a very flexible way, which opens a lot of possibilities.
 It also allows sponsors to contribute yield to all the users while guaranteeing sponsors to be the last ones to bear investment loss.

-It uses `shares` to keep track of users' entitlements to underlying assets.
+It uses `shares` to keep track of users' entitlements to the underlying assets.
 Whenever user deposits accepted assets into the vault, the Vault will add a certain amount of shares against the user account.
 When user withdraws underlying assets, their shares are reduced.

-Vault and Strategy is one-to-one relationship.
-Each Vault can have only one strategy and vice versa.
+Vault and Strategy is one-to-one relationship, i.e., each Vault can have only one strategy and vice versa.

 The Vault has the following state variables:
 * `totalSponsored` (type `uint256`), total sponsored amount of the underlying ERC20 asset